niemopen/niem-naming-design-rules/ndr6src.md

 Any claim that nested elements represent composition, while references represent aggregation is incorrect.
 No life cycle dependency is implied by either method.
 Similarly, any claim that included data is intrinsic (i.e., a property inherent to an object), while referenced data is extrinsic (i.e., a property derived from a relationship to other things), is false.
 A property represented as a nested element has the exact same meaning as that property represented by a reference.

-**Rule 12-10 (XML)(Interpretation):** There MUST NOT be any difference in meaning between a relationship established via an element declaration instantiated by a nested element, and that element declaration instantiated via reference.
+**Rule 12-8:** NO NAME || There MUST NOT be any difference in meaning between a relationship established via an element declaration instantiated by a nested element, and that element declaration instantiated via reference.
 (N5R 12-9)

 There is no difference in meaning between relationships established by sub-elements and those established by references.
 They are simply two mechanisms for expressing connections between objects.
 Neither mechanism implies that properties are intrinsic or extrinsic; such characteristics must be explicitly stated in property definitions.